 *** Requires having previously participated in ReKnew or another similar program, training with ReKnew staff, and being far enough along in your own personal healing to be able to effectively help others in that journey.

-Spanish Interpreter: On-call to translate for one of our Female or Male Client Advocates as we meet with a Spanish-speaking client.
-Very brief training required but must speak Spanish fluently.
+Interpreter: On-call to interpret for our staff as we meet with a client.
+Very brief training required but must speak the language fluently.

-Spanish is the language we most commonly need assistance with but we do occasionally need support with clients who speak other languages.
-If you would like to volunteer to be on a call list for a language other than Spanish, please let us know.
+Spanish is the language we most commonly need assistance with but we do occasionally need support with clients who speak a variety of other languages.

 Interpreters must commit to translating the information accurately and within the tone and spirit presented by the Client Advocate.
 Interpreters must also honor our commitment to clients that in us they will find no judgment, no pressure, just help and must be comfortable interpreting information about all options for pregnancies and spiritual issues.

 Prayer Intercessor: Intercedes through prayer on-site during operating hours on behalf of the ministry as a whole, clients, staff and volunteers.
 Very brief training required.
 Intercessors can sign up for prayer shifts at their convenience during operating hours.